OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

     <A30000>
 ```

-### Violation of XML Specification Rules
+## Violation of XML Specification Rules

-Unexpected consequences may result from manipulating documents using parsers that do not follow W3C specifications.
-It may be possible to achieve crashes and/or code execution when the software does not properly verify how to handle incorrect XML structures.
-Feeding the software with fuzzed XML documents may expose this behavior.
+Unexpected consequences may result from manipulating documents using parsers that do not follow W3C specifications. **It may be possible to achieve crashes and/or code execution when the software does not properly verify how to handle incorrect XML structures.
+Feeding the software with fuzzed XML documents may expose this behavior.**

-## Invalid XML Documents
+## Dealing with invalid XML documents

-Attackers may introduce unexpected values in documents to take advantage of an application that does not verify whether the document contains a valid set of values.
-Schemas specify restrictions that help identify whether documents are valid.
-A valid document is well formed and complies with the restrictions of a schema, and more than one schema can be used to validate a document.
-These restrictions may appear in multiple files, either using a single schema language or relying on the strengths of the different schema languages.
+**Attackers may introduce unexpected values in documents to take advantage of an application that does not verify whether the document contains a valid set of values.** Schemas specify restrictions that help identify whether documents are valid, and a valid document is well formed and complies with the restrictions of a schema.
+More than one schema can be used to validate a document, and these restrictions may appear in multiple files, either using a single schema language or relying on the strengths of the different schema languages.

 The recommendation to avoid these vulnerabilities is that each XML document must have a precisely defined XML Schema (not [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp)) with every piece of information properly restricted to avoid problems of improper data validation.
 Use a local copy or a known good repository instead of the schema reference supplied in the XML document.
 Also, perform an integrity check of the XML schema file being referenced, bearing in mind the possibility that the repository could be compromised.
 In cases where the XML documents are using remote schemas, configure servers to use only secure, encrypted communications to prevent attackers from eavesdropping on network traffic.